Yes, pleached trees are good for screening and they are very popular for achieving immediate privacy in outdoor areas!

-What are Pleached trees?
 Pleached trees have a clear stem and branches trained onto a flat framework.
-Known for their instant screening effect, they are often planted to create a raised hedge above the fence line.
+Known for their instant screening effect, they are an excellent way to create a raised hedge above the fence line.

 Why Choose Pleached Trees?